Introduction

 OAUTH_REFRESH_TOKEN_VALIDITY = 7776000;

-Warning: Snowflake does not allow you to refresh tokens with the API.
-The user needs to log in again once the refresh token expires.
+Warning: Snowflake does not allow you to refresh tokens through its API.
+The user must manually log in again once the refresh token expires.
 To extend the duration of the refresh token, you can contact your Snowflake account administrator.
-For more information, see Snowflake’s documentation on OAuth.
+For more information, see Snowflake’s documentation FAQ on OAuth.

 select system$show_oauth_client_secrets('CYCLR_OAUTH');